 Let us invest in our future generation!

-Empowering young people in developing leadership and employment skills is at the heart of the CYPO project.
+Empowering young people in developing leadership and employment skills is at the heart of the Youth Program.

-Our CYPO project uses holistic and flexible approaches to encourage Empowerment, Education and Participation to meet the needs of the most disadvantaged children and young people within hard to reach communities in Greater Manchester.
+Our Youth Program uses holistic and flexible approaches to encourage Empowerment, Education and Participation to meet the needs of the most disadvantaged children and young people within hard to reach communities in Greater Manchester.

 NESTAC Supplementary School (NSS)